 Despite the variety of transit options, driving remains the primary mode of travel for Evanston residents.
-About 47.1 percent of workers aged 16 or older commute by car, whether driving alone or carpooling - a rate lower than that of Cook County (65.1 percent) and the Chicago Metropolitan Agency for Planning (CMAP) region (71.1 percent).
-Evanston car commuters drive an average of 10,996 miles per year, with vehicle miles traveled per person annually in Cook County and the CMAP region approximately 20 percent and 42 percent higher, respectively.
+About 47.1% of workers aged 16 or older commute by car, whether driving alone or carpooling - a rate lower than that of Cook County (65.1%) and the Chicago Metropolitan Agency for Planning (CMAP) region (71.1%).
+Evanston car commuters drive an average of 10,996 miles per year, with vehicle miles traveled per person annually in Cook County and the CMAP region approximately 20% and 42% higher, respectively.

 Most Evanston households own at least one vehicle.
-According to the 2018-2022 American Community Survey five-year estimates, around 16 percent of households do not own a vehicle, while 34.5 percent own at least two cars.
-This is slightly lower than in Cook County (41.4 percent) and the broader CMAP region (51.1 percent).
+According to the 2018-2022 American Community Survey five-year estimates, around 16% of households do not own a vehicle, while 34.5% own at least two cars.
+This is slightly lower than in Cook County (41.4%) and the broader CMAP region $(51.1\%)^6$